jaimetur/GooglePhotosTakeoutHelper/README.md

 ## Important Notes

-- **File Movement:** By default, GPTH moves (not copies) files to save space.
-Use `--copy` flag if you want to preserve the original takeout structure.
+- **File Movement:** GPTH moves files from the input to output directory to save space.
+Files are moved, not copied, which means the input directory structure will be modified as files are relocated.
 - **Album-Only Photos:** Some photos exist only in albums (not in year folders).
 GPTH handles these differently depending on the mode chosen.
 - **Duplicate Handling:** If a photo appears in multiple albums, the behavior varies by mode (shortcuts link to same file, duplicate-copy creates multiple copies, etc.).